-Most hands-free driving technology allows drivers to switch into an autopilot mode while on the highways and then to take control in a manner similar to using cruise control such as applying the brake of making a movement of the steering wheel.
-A true autonomous vehicle that can be trusted on all roads and driving conditions hasn’t been developed yet, but the possibility of vehicles which can drive autonomously in some capacity has already been realized.
+Most hands-free driving technology allows drivers to transfer vehicle control over to an autopilot mode while on the highways.
+This autonomous system takes control in a way that is similar to using cruise control such as applying the brake or turning the vehicle using a steering wheel maneuver.
+Eventually, a fully autonomous vehicle could be trusted on all roads and under all driving conditions.
+Even though this technology hasn’t been developed yet, the possibility of vehicles which can drive autonomously in at some level has already been realized.

 The question of liability for the actions of autonomous vehicles could not be more epitomized through the Fetch feature installed on Tesla self-driving vehicles.
-This feature activates the vehicle and guides it to the user without a single occupant inside.
+This feature activates the vehicle and guides it to the user without any occupants inside.
 Should the vehicle encounter a pedestrian, motorcyclist or another vehicle and be involved in an accident, who is to blame?
-The victim deserves to be compensated if the accident was not his or her fault, but can you argue that a person is responsible for what his or her car did when he or she was not even inside at the time of the accident?
+Victims deserve monetary compensation if the accident was not their fault, but can you argue that the "driver" is responsible for what his or her car did when they were not even inside at the time of the accident?

-Another question that needs to be asked is how investigators can effectively reconstruct the events leading up to an accident if there is a lack of reliable testimony.
-A computer is unable to give you a reliable recollection of events and cannot report how the opposing party acted prior to collision.
+Another question that needs to be answered is how investigators can effectively reconstruct the events leading up to an accident if there is a lack of reliable testimony.
+A computer is unable to provide a reliable recollection of events and cannot report how the opposing party acted prior to collision.

-In the event that the vehicle is occupied, how do you determine liability when the vehicle is designed to allow the driver to take his or her attention from the road to focus on other matters?
+In the event that the vehicle is occupied, how can liability be determined when the vehicle is designed to allow the driver to take his or her attention off the road to focus on other matters?
 Is the accident the fault of a driver who failed to take control of the vehicle back or the fault of a defective program or machine?

-If you have been in an accident, our Chicago autonomous driving attorneys can give you the greatest chance of collecting the maximum amount of compensation the law will allow.
-Contact us today to arrange a free consultation so that we can review your legal options, answer any questions you may have and let you know how we can help you.
-If we are unable to secure compensation on your behalf for any reason at all, you are assured our services will be free of charge.
+If you have been in an accident, our Chicago autonomous driving attorneys can give you the greatest chance of collecting the maximum amount of compensation Illinois tort law will allow.
+Contact us today to arrange a free consultation so that we can review your legal options, answer any questions you may have and let you know how we can help.
+If we are unable to secure monetary compensation on your behalf for any reason at all, you are assured our services will be free of charge.